carpegavin/Follow-My-Fitness/README.md

 ## `Description`

-* User StoryFollow My Fitness is an application designed to give a user the ability to track their workouts, set goals, and track current body stats.
-The application will allow the user to track their current BMI statistics as well as daily work outs.
-Workouts will bestored in a database so that they persist for a user.
+* Follow My Fitness is an application designed to give a user the ability to input and store their exercise goals and to input and track various workouts, to include: cardio/weightlifting/bodyweight movements.
+A user can also calcualte and store their BMI.

 ## `Technologies used`